Miena Rockfill Dam: Dam history

-Technical details
+The third and current dam, called the Miena Rockfill Dam, was completed in 1967, located downstream of the No. 2 dam.
+This earthen rock-filled dam wall is 28 m high and 1136 m long.
+When full, the expanded Great Lake has capacity of 3156.64 GL and covers 1761.2 ha, drawn from a catchment area of 399 km2.
+The controlled spillway has a flow capacity of 58 m3/s.
+An additional dam wall was raised in 1982, to replace the earlier 1967 dam wall.

+Reservoir

+A naturally formed and shallow lake, the reservoir has been dammed several times for the purposes of generating hydroelectricity.
+The Great Lake supports three power stations, including the Poatina, Tods Corner, and Trevallyn power stations.
+Additionally, the Great Lake also supports irrigation of 35 km2 of adjacent farmland.
+An enhancement of the irrigation scheme, expected to deliver 25 GL, commenced in 2024 and was expected to be completed in late 2026.

+Hydroelectric power station

-Located in the Great Lake and South Esk catchment area, Poatina makes use of a 900 m descent from the Great Western Tiers to the Norfolk Plains in Tasmania's northern Midlands.
-Water from Great Lake is diverted via a tunnel to the edge of the Great Western Tiers where it plummets down a viable penstock line, which enters the ground again near the power station.
-The Poatina Power Station is located 150 m underground in a massive artificial cavern hence the name Poatina, Palawa for "cavern" or "cave".
+Located in the Great Lake and South Esk catchment area, the Poatina Power Station makes use of a 900 m descent from the Great Western Tiers to the Norfolk Plains in Tasmania's northern Midlands.
+Water from the Great Lake is diverted via a tunnel to the edge of the Great Western Tiers where it plummets down a viable penstock line, which enters the ground again near the power station.
+The station is located 150 m underground in a massive artificial cavernhence the name Poatina, meaning "cavern" or "cave" in Palawa.
 The headrace tunnel and penstocks were bored through mudstone with the aid of a Robbins Mole.
 Water leaves the power station via a roughly 4 km long tailrace tunnel and discharges into the Macquarie River via Brumbies Rivulet.

-Poatina was commissioned in 1964, and replaced the Waddamana and Shannon power stations.
-The small construction village of Poatina sits perched on top of a low plateau, 3.5 km from the stations subterranean location.
+The Poatina Power Station was commissioned in 1964, and replaced the Waddamana and Shannon power stations.
+The small construction village of Poatina sits perched on top of a low plateau, 3.5 km from the station's subterranean location.

-The power station has six vertical shaft generating sets, five Boving 51.6 MW Pelton-type turbines of which three are upgraded Andritz turbines and one Fuji 54.5 MW Pelton-type turbine with a combined generating capacity of 300 MW of electricity.
+The power station has six vertical shaft generating sets, five Boving 51.6 MW Pelton-type turbines of which three are upgraded Andritz turbines and one Fuji 54.5 MW Pelton-type turbine with a combined generating capacity of 300 MW.
 The station output, estimated at 1255 GWh annually, is fed via underground circuit breakers to two 16 kV/110 kV and four 16 kV/220 kV generator transformers located in the switchyard above, and then to TasNetworks' transmission grid at the Palmerston Substation 4 km to the east.
-Two grid batteries at a combined 380 MW / 860 MWh are scheduled for the substation by 2027.
+As of April 2025, Poatina Power Station was the second largest hydroelectric station in Tasmania, measured by generating capacity.

+21st-century developments

+In early 2016, as a result of an ongoing water shortage in Tasmania's hydro system, the output generated by the Poatina Power Station dropped to one-fifth of capacity.